DIY Faux Postage Stamps

 Make sure you also keep the beautiful decorative trimmings, they can be use on other projects too!

 That’s it!
 The whole process sounds more complicated than it actually is, believe me!
-It will just be you and your scissors, having a good time while creating the most beautiful DIY Faux Vintage Postage Stamps in the universe!
-Can I please just say that about my stamps? 🙂
+It will just be you and your scissors, having a good time while creating the most beautiful stamps in the universe!
+Can I please just say that about my stamps?